cultureandempire/cultureandempire.github.io/README.md

 So Silvia Swinden's "Para-state" is the term I will use, to describe the old power structures that the Digital Society is laying bare, and confronting, and will eventually overcome.
 Whereas the State derives its power from the governed, the Para-state feeds off the State and treats the governed as the enemy.

 As for the NSA and its fellow alphabet agencies, and including without prejudice all businesses and criminals involved in spying on us, I'm going to use the term "Spider", which is what early Internet geeks called the computer programs that "crawled the world wide web".
-It wasn't a great joke then either, but I rather like the notion of a massive thing with eight legs, eight eyes, sharp venomous teeth, and no brain to speak of, implacably stalking us as we struggle with our pathetic little lives.
+It wasn't a great joke then either.
+However, I rather like the notion of a massive thing with eight legs, eight eyes, sharp venomous teeth, and no brain to speak of, implacably stalking us as we struggle with our pathetic little lives.

 The Spider is no joke, however.
 It is a militarized force, armed and willing to shoot, that takes its orders from the Para-state, outside the control of any democratic framework.